 An empire is formed when a nation’s sovereignty extends beyond its borders and into other territories.
 The enormity of an empire depends on several factors.
 Some of them include: population, economy, the system of governance, and strength of the empire’s military force.

 Akkad was an ancient city in Northern Mesopotamia.
 The Akkadian Empire existed between 2334 and 2083 BC.
 The empire was situated in the city of Akkad and its environs in Iraq.
-For the record, the Akkadian Empire is recognized as the first empire to exist on earth.
+For the record, the Akkadian Empire is recognized as the first-known empire to exist in world history.
 At the peak of its growth, the Akkadian Empire covered an area of 0.8 million square kilometers.
 The state of Akkad existed before the ethnic states of Assyria and Babylonia.
-The Akkadian Empire got even larger after the conquest of King Sargon of Akkad between the 22nd and 24th Century BC.
+The Akkadian Empire got even larger after the conquest of King Sargon of Akkad between the 22nd and 24th centuries BC.

 - History and Timeline of Ancient Mesopotamia

 Another name given to the Achaemenid Empire is the Persian Empire.
 Cyrus the Great established the Achaemenid Empire.
 It covered three continents: Africa, Europe and Asia.
 The Persian Empire succeeded the state of the Median Empire.
 It existed approximately between 550 and 330 BC.
 Historically, the Achaemenid Empire was the largest ancient empire that ever existed.
 At the pinnacle of its growth, the empire measured an area of about 8 million square kilometers.
 The empire was taken over by Alexander III – King of Macedon.
 After its invasion by Alexander, the empire fell apart.

 You may also like: Biography and Achievements of Xerxes the Great, King of Persia